 Turn off music, TV shows, movies, or podcasts.

-Position your webcam so that your face is illuminated, with no lights or windows behind you.
+If needed, position your webcam so that your face is illuminated, with no lights or windows behind you.

 Upon set up, you may be asked to display a photo ID.
 Have your photo ID ready.